SDG-Den/SDG-OS/README.md

 SDG-OS comes with installer TUIs for both pacman and the AUR

-these can be spawned with super+y for pacman or super+shift+y for AUR
+keybinds for these are disabled by default in favour of Satty and unipkg, but can be enabled in the mango binds config by uncommenting the lines.

 alternatively, you can open them in the terminal using `pacgui` and `aurgui`